goadesign/goa/examples/chatter/README.md

 # Chatter Service

-The "chatter" service illustrates the **streaming endpoint** feautres in goa v2.
+The "chatter" service illustrates the **streaming endpoint** features in goa v2.

 ## Design